A womans wearing blue gloves holds up a vial under a fume hood.

 What: They spend a year at Duke conducting research and participating in professional development activities.

-The goal: Increase enrollment in graduate school among groups underrepresented in medicine.
+The goal: Increase enrollment in graduate school for students interested in medicine.

 Hack Bio